ruchikaagarwal6787/BoomBikes---Bike-Sharing-Service-Linear-Regression-Model/README.md

 ## Technologies Used
-Python on jupyter notebook by anaconda 3 and Python libraries: pandas numpy matplotlib seaborn sklearn statsmodels
+Python on jupyter notebook by anaconda 3 and Python libraries: pandas, numpy, matplotlib, seaborn, sklearn, statsmodels